-Samiha Anwar, Business Analyst at LightCastle Partners have prepared the write-up.
+Samiha Anwar, Business Analyst at LightCastle Partners has prepared the write-up.
 For further clarification, contact here: [email protected]

-- 3. The power of parity: Advancing women’s equality in Asia Pacific – McKinsey & Company
+3. The power of parity: Advancing women’s equality in the Asia Pacific – McKinsey & Company

-- 5. Women Empowerment: Bangladesh sets example for the world – Dhaka Tribune
+5. Women Empowerment: Bangladesh sets an example for the world – Dhaka Tribune